2-alchemists/krossboard-docs/content/docs/deploy-for-google-gke.md

 ```

-## Get Access to Krossboard UI
-Go to the GCP console to get the IP address of the instance.

-Then open a browser tab and point it to this URL `http://KROSSBOARD_IP/`, changing `KROSSBOARD_IP` to the IP address of the Krossboard instance.
+Then open a browser tab and point it to this URL `http://KROSSBOARD_IP/`, changing `KROSSBOARD_IP` to the IP address of the Krossboard instance (can be get from the GCP console).

 The default username and password to sign in are: